 Kourvoulia

-On the road from Frikes to Kioni you will find the 3 small beaches, Kourvoulia.
-All 3 beaches are pebbly, with crystal clear, turquoise waters and with dense vegetation that reaches the sea.
+On the road from Frikes to Kioni, you will find the 3 small beaches, Kourvoulia.
+All 3 beaches are pebbly, with crystal-clear, turquoise waters and dense vegetation that reaches the sea.
 The first one is the smallest and is not easily visible from the road.
-After Frikes immediately after the first turn you will see the built steps and from there you will descend to the white pebbles of the beach.
-The second Kourvoulia is the most famous beach, as it attracts a lot of youth and families staying in the surrounding accommodation.
-Here too, you will descend down the built steps that will lead you to the beach.
+After Frikes, immediately after the first turn, you will see the built steps, and from there you will descend to the white pebbles of the beach.
+The second Kourvoulia is the most famous beach, as it attracts many young people and families staying in the surrounding accommodation.
+Here, too, you will descend the built steps that lead to the beach.
 Finally, the third Kourvoulia is the longest beach in both width and length.
 There is a small plateau on the side of the road where you can park your car.

 Platia Ammos